vmprof/vmprof-python/README.md

 your changes to affect vmprof.com, please head over to https://github.com/vmprof/vmprof-server and follow the setup instructions.

-For more more setup consult our documentation at https://vmprof.readthedocs.org
+Please also consult our section for development at https://vmprof.readthedocs.org.

 ## vmprofshow